anfive/style-codes/docs/servizio-webapp.md

 Decode mode allows decoding a Style Code into the original judgement (combination of points in the 9 categories).
 Enter the alphanumeric code in the text field to decode it automatically, if it corresponds to a valid style code.

 Press the `CLEAR` button to clear the entered Style Code.
-Press the *back* button on your device to return to the main interface.
+Press the *back* button on your device or the `BACK` button in the UI to return to the main interface.

 ![Decode mode](images/webapp/servizio-1.png)